-Dwarf / Patio Fruit Trees
+Patio and Dwarf Fruit Trees

 It's easy to grow fruit trees on a patio, in a yard or on a balcony, thanks to these specially grown compact dwarf varieties.
 Choose from all your favourite fruits including apple, pear, cherry, plum and fig trees.
 They're perfect for smaller gardens and produce surprisingly large crops - many can also be grown in pots!
-Read on for all you need to know about choosing, growing and caring for Dwarf or Patio fruit trees.
+Read on for all you need to know about choosing, growing and caring for dwarf or patio fruit trees.

 Choose your Dwarf/Patio Fruit Trees

 We’ve chosen the best varieties of Dwarf fruit trees for growing on the patio, so you can be sure of great results.
 Some fruit trees even produce higher yields in pots than in soil, such as Conference Pear and Fig. Peregrine and Avalon Peach are naturally compact and at their best grown in pots.
 For fragrant blossom as well as a juicy crop of fruit, choose Stella or Hartland Cherry.
 Complete your orchard with Nectarine, Apricot and Victoria Plum - and don’t forget container-loving Blueberries!

 The great advantage of growing compact fruit trees on your patio is that you can easily move them around to position them in the sunniest spot - or even move them indoors if the weather gets too cold.
 Use the largest pots you can (we recommend at least 45cm diameter) and place on top of a wheeled plant trolley or caddy.
 This will help with drainage and make your trees easier to move.